flounderK/codebreaker2023/task9/README.md

 ```

-What the packet 2 plaintext appears to be (from reversing the handler)
+From my work in task 8 reversing the handler and identifying the contents of packets based on the size of the command, this is what I thought the packet 2 plaintext would look like:
 ```
 p2_plaintext = b''.join([b'3'.ljust(0x40, b'\x00'),
                          b'2'.ljust(0x40, b'\x00'),